davethio/Generative-Adversarial-Network-for-FashionMNIST-Dataset/README.md

 - The dataset is preprocessed and normalized for training.

 ## Contact
-For any inquiries, contact [your-email@example.com](mailto:your-email@example.com) or open an issue.
+For any inquiries, contact davezhangg@gmail.com or davecthio@gmail.com.